aklapatch/mySettings/README.md

 ### Set up qemu-kvm

 Install libvirt qemu-kvm and virt-manager

+Start the libvirtd service and enable it.

+Use virt-manager to make the machine.

+Add `intel_iommu=on` to `GRUB_CMDLINE_LINUX` in `/etc/default/grub`.

+Update grub (fedora) `grub2-mkconfig -o /boot/grub2/grub.cfg`

+Add a PCI device in virt-manager.

 ### Install broadcom-wl (Fedora 27/28)